-Any charitable donation must always be made directly to a recognised charitable organisation and not via another party or individual.
-In case of doubt refer to line management who may obtain advice from Compliance officer.
+Any charitable donation must always be made directly to a recognized charitable organization and not via another party or individual.
+In case of doubt refer to line management who may obtain advice from Compliance officer

 IIFL will at all times have a nominated director or senior manager responsible for overseeing and reporting on the implementation of this Policy.
 The director/senior manager will be sufficiently senior to be fairly regarded as independently minded.

 The responsibilities of the compliance manager shall include:

 - Designing and implementing an effective anti-corruption program in accordance IIFL Anti-Corruption Policy

 - Providing necessary direction and support in adherence to the Anti-corruption Policy